CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 }
 ````

-However, the "mime" property may also be a nested JSON object, holding
+However, the "mime" property can also be a nested JSON object, holding
 all individual properties of the mime, which will then be turned into a
-valid mime object by MailerQ:
+valid mime string by MailerQ:

 ````
 {